spotlightpa/poor-richard/content/ag-quiz.md

 bg-img = true
 takeover = """
 {{<featured/main-takeover
-  title = "Which Pa. attorney general candidate do you align with?" image = "2024/03/01k0-8hfj-zvrj-6vd3.jpeg"
+  title = "See which Pa. attorney general candidate is right for you" image = "2024/03/01k0-8hfj-zvrj-6vd3.jpeg"
 >}}
 {{</featured/main-takeover>}}